What To Wear For Headshots Business: Essential Tips for Success

 In Manhattan, executives expect headshot sessions wrapped in 45 minutes max.
 Your business headshot is how the outside world will perceive you and make an immediate judgment, so your clothing choices directly impact your professional identity.
 Your wardrobe prep determines if we hit that mark.

-I run Match Production’s corporate headshots across NYC, and we shoot 200+ executives monthly.
-From our Times Square studio to C-suite offices in the Financial District, I see the same pattern: clothing choice is the number one factor separating smooth professional headshot sessions from problem shoots.
+At Match Production, we shoot over 200 executives monthly across various NYC locations, from studios to C-suite offices.
+We observe a consistent pattern: clothing choice is the number one factor separating smooth professional headshot sessions from problem shoots.

 Smart executives arrive with wrinkle-free outfits and color-coordinated options.
 Others show up with distracting patterns, poor-fitting suit jackets, or shiny fabrics that create hot spots under studio lights.
 The difference shows immediately in their final images.